MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/business-card.md

 # Document Intelligence business card model

 > [!IMPORTANT]
-> Starting with Document Intelligence **v4.0 (GA)**, and going forward, the business card model (prebuilt-businessCard) is deprecated.
+> Starting with Document Intelligence **v4.0 (preview)**, and going forward, the business card model (prebuilt-businessCard) is deprecated.
 To extract data from business card formats, use the following:
 >
 >| Feature   | version| Model ID |
 >|----------  |---------|--------|